Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 Genome Q&A

-Ask a genome a question in plain English and get a plain-English answer back.
-You send the question; we handle the AI and the safety rules behind the scenes.
+Ask a genome a question in plain English and get an answer that says what the user actually has and what it means — grounded in their findings, with the same evidence boundaries as the panels, and the structured findings returned alongside.
+You send the question; we handle retrieval, the model, and the safety rules.

 Questions your users can ask